thelifeisstrange/ThinkPad/client/README.md

 # ThinkPad Notes - Client

-This is the frontend application for ThinkPad Notes, built with React, Vite, and Firebase.

 ## Features

-- Beautiful UI with animations and transitions
 - User authentication (login, register)
 - Create, read, update, and delete notes
 - Responsive design for all devices
-- Firebase integration

 ## Getting Started

-### Prerequisites

-- Node.js (v14+)
-- npm or yarn
-- Firebase project

 ### Installation